momopranto/doggo-db-boombastic/README.md

 		home.html - home page for users
 		index.html - first page seen
-		login.html - template used for users to login lostpassword.html - template used when users forget their password register.html - template that registers users
+		login.html - template used for users to login register.html - template that registers users

 	/static